-While Indicator #9 focuses on reporting out to the community, this indicator measures the efforts of the community forest to engage with the diversity of community members.
-Outreach to the full array of forest users and community members leads to an improved awareness of forest management among members of the public and increases potential to resolve conflicts over timber harvesting in watersheds and other sensitive areas.
+While Indicator #9 focuses on reporting out annually to the community, this indicator measures the efforts of the community forest to engage with the diversity of community members and perspectives.
+This year we are asking a new question to learn about community forests and shared decision making and co-management.

 - 1. The community sectors that the community forest engages in targeted outreach and consultation activities. - 2.
-The number of formal agreements with community organizations and user groups. - 3.
+The number of formal agreements with community organizations and user groups.

+- 3. Report on those relationships where shared decision making or co-management are a mutually understood principle of the relationship. - 4.
+The number of volunteer and in-kind hours contributed by board, staff and contractor engagement

+- 1. Select from the list the community sectors that the community forest engages in targeted outreach and consultation activities: water users, property owners, tourism associations, chamber of commerce, environmental groups, hunters, firewood cutters, ranchers, miners, trappers, mountain bike groups, hiking groups, motorized vehicle recreation groups, horseback riding groups, cross country ski etc. - 2.
+Report the total number of formal agreements with these groups. - 3.
 Report on those relationships where shared decision making or co-management are a mutually understood principle of the relationship. - 4.
-The number of volunteer and in-kind hours contributed by board, staff and contractor engagement
+Report on number of volunteer hours contributed by board, staff and contractors related to public engagement.

-Select from the list the community sectors that the community forest engages in targeted outreach and consultation activities: water users, property owners, tourism associations, chamber of commerce, environmental groups, hunters, firewood cutters, ranchers, miners, trappers, mountain bike groups, hiking groups, motorized vehicle recreation groups, horseback riding groups, cross country ski etc.

-Report the total number of formal agreements with these groups.